mulesoft-assets/template-wday2sap-worker-aggregation/README.md

 # Use Case <a name="usecase"/>
 As a SAP admin I want to aggregate workers from Workday and employees from SAP and compare them to see which workers can only be found in one of the two and which workers are in both instances.

-For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.
+For practical purposes this Template will generate the result in the format of a CSV Report sent by email.

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.